Drifter-Supremo/gorlea-snap-tales/memory-bank/openai-integration.md

 3. Check that the story has an appropriate title and content
 4. Test with different images and genres to ensure variety in the generated stories

+## Recent Improvements

+1. **Proper Image Analysis**: Updated the API call format to properly enable GPT-4.1's vision capabilities
+2. **Simplified Stories**: Modified prompts and system instructions to generate shorter, simpler stories (300-500 words)
+3. **Improved Image Relevance**: Added explicit instructions to ensure stories accurately reflect the visual elements in the uploaded images
+4. **Simplified Language**: Instructed the AI to use simpler vocabulary and sentence structures suitable for middle-school reading level

 ## Future Considerations

-1. **Image Analysis**: Enhance the prompts to include more specific details about the image content
-2. **User Preferences**: Allow users to customize the story generation with additional parameters
+1. **User Preferences**: Allow users to customize the story generation with additional parameters (e.g., story length, complexity level)
-3. **Caching**: Implement caching to avoid regenerating stories for the same image and genre
+2. **Caching**: Implement caching to avoid regenerating stories for the same image and genre
-4. **Fallback Mechanism**: Create a fallback to pre-written stories if the OpenAI API is unavailable
+3. **Fallback Mechanism**: Create a fallback to pre-written stories if the OpenAI API is unavailable
-5. **Content Moderation**: Add content moderation to ensure appropriate stories
+4. **Content Moderation**: Add content moderation to ensure appropriate stories
+5. **Performance Optimization**: Monitor and optimize token usage for cost efficiency